Healthplan Spain

 Expat Tips

 Once you've received Spanish citizenship in 2025—whether by residence, descent, or marriage—you’ll still need to take one final step to complete your legal identity in Spain: obtaining your DNI (Documento Nacional de Identidad) and Spanish passport.
-These are the official documents that confirm your new nationality and replace your previous foreign identification.
+These documents confirm your new nationality and replace your previous foreign identification, officially transitioning you from your former NIE to your new Spanish identity number.

 This guide explains exactly how to get your Spanish DNI, what documents are required, how to schedule your appointment, what it costs, and how to handle the transition from your old NIE to your new identity record as a Spanish national.